Atliac/Coroutine-Tutorial/README.md

 A coroutine is a generalized function that can suspend its execution and be resumed later.

-In C++20, a coroutine is a function that satisfies the following requirements:
+In C++20, a coroutine is any function that satisfies the following requirements:

 1. Uses at least one of the following keywords in its body:
    - `co_await`